 But what if style isn’t the number one priority?
 There are plenty of more practical alternatives out there, and one of the best is the seven-seat Land Rover Discovery Sport.
 So which is the SUV to have?

-While design will always be considered subjective, it’s hard to argue that among its SUV rivals, the Evoque is one of the most handsome choices out there.
-From the slim, swept-back headlights to the chunky wheel arches and slim glasshouse that lends a coupe-like silhouette – particularly in the three-door form – the Evoque offers undoubted presence in the metal.
+While design will always be considered subjective, it would be hard to argue that the Range Rover Evoque isn’t one of the best looking small SUVs on the market.
+From the slim, swept-back headlights to the chunky wheel arches and the coupe-like silhouette, the Evoque offers undoubted presence in the metal.
 The proportions are neat and well-judged, yet with just enough of the chunky features that buyers in this class demand.

 The Discovery Sport’s taller, longer body results in a slightly less extravagant appearance, but it’s still easy on the eye.
-Details such as the grille and headlights offer obvious family ties to the Evoque, while elsewhere the more flamboyant features have been toned down somewhat to match the regular Discovery’s more practical intentions.
+Details such as the grille and headlights are similar to the Evoque, while elsewhere the more flamboyant features have been toned down somewhat to match the regular Discovery’s more practical intentions.

-There’s plenty of room for passengers in the second row.
+There’s plenty of room for passengers in the Discovery Sport’s second row.
 Equally, the bench can slide back and forth, which not only allows easier access to the sixth and seven seats in the back but gives any occupants a little extra space.
 Adults may start to grumble back there in longer journeys but overall the Discovery Sport is a fairly usable seven-seater.
 The boot is a lot bigger and more practical as well.

 Under the skin, the Evoque and the Discovery Sport ride on a near identical platform, though the Discovery’s is slightly longer overall.
 Confusingly, considering the name, it’s the Discovery Sport that’s set up for a more comfortable ride of the two.